 Grilling just may be my favorite way to cook asparagus.
 First, as you'll see below, grilled asparagus is crazy easy.
 Second, the charred, smoky flavor the grill adds highlights the grassy essence of asparagus.
 Third, grilled asparagus tastes just as good straight off the grill as it does at warm room temperature an hour later, making it a great addition to large parties or buffets by letting you get some of the grilling done ahead of time.

 Speaking of which... this recipe is easily doubled, tripled, or quadrupled.
-It's more a method than a recipe.
+It's more a method than a recipe, so feel free to experiment with sauces and toppings once you get them off the grill.

 - Prepare a gas or charcoal grill for high heat (you can hold your hand an inch above the cooking grate for just 1 to 2 seconds before pulling it away because it feels so hot).